 Our homeowners lived in their home for over 10 years and loved their house and neighborhood, but certain parts of the property just weren’t working for their expanding family.
 The most notable “expansion” being their four beloved rescue dogs.

 The back entry and small laundry room could not accommodate all of the cages, accouterment, and the day-to-day in and out movement of the large pups – not to mention the daily laundry needs of a family of four.

 A small area in the garage was being used to manage some of this, but having the pups in the garage was not ideal for this family.
 Also, there were no drop zone areas in the existing laundry room, no counter space to fold clothes, and nowhere to take off coats and boots.
 The struggle was real!
 They knew they needed help tackling this issue.

 The existing laundry room was very small and barely had enough room for a washer, dryer, and sink.
 In addition, the only exit from the existing laundry room was into the garage.
 There was no direct access to outside and one needed to go into the garage and through another door to get outside with the dogs.

 With four large rescue dogs, it was easy to see why the current space wasn’t working for this family.
 Navigating two doors and not having square footage to transition the pups from outdoors to inside was not working, especially during harsh Michigan winters.
 We knew we had to step in and help!

-The small footprint of the existing laundry room space made it difficult for the clients to visualize how the new space would lay out.
-They felt there just wasn’t enough space to fit in all of the items they were hoping for.
-Not wanting to add onto the home – they couldn’t see an easy way to reconfigure the space to get what they needed.
+The small footprint of the existing laundry room space made it difficult for the homeowners to visualize how the new area would work.
+They felt there wasn’t enough space to fit in all of the additions they were hoping for without expanding the square footage of their home.
+Luckily for them, our experienced design team knows how to get creative and make magic happen.

-This dog-accommodating remodel was part of a larger home renovation that included an adjoining kitchen remodel.
-All renovations were done within the existing footprint of the home and the attached garage.
+This dog-friendly mudroom remodel project was part of a more extensive home renovation that included an adjoining kitchen remodel.
+Check out the client story to see how the whole project came together.